hnaderi/named-codec/README.md

 ### Usage

-This library is currently available for Scala binary version 3.1 on both JVM and JS.
+This library is currently available for Scala binary version 3.3 on both JVM, JS and native.

 To use the latest version, include the following in your `build.sbt`: